datacarpentry/datacarpentry.github.io/pages/involved-lessons.md

 permalink: "/involved-lessons/"
 ---

+To learn more about how The Carpentries develops its lessons, please refer to the [Curriculum Development Handbook](https://carpentries.github.io/curriculum-development/).

 We are always in the process of developing content for new domains and topics.
 If you are interested in participating, please apply for a hackathon, help develop on line, [get in touch](https://carpentries.org/contact/) or see our [lessons under